proudcity/wp-proud-search/README.md

 === WP Search Suggest ===
-Contributors: jeffreylyon
+Contributors: jeffreylyon, alexschmoe
 Tags: search, AJAX, jQuery
 Requires at least: 4.0
 Tested up to: 4.0
 Stable tag: 1.0

 Provides title suggestions while typing a search query.
+[ProudCity](http://proudcity.com) is a Wordpress platform for modern, standards-compliant municipal websites.

+All bug reports, feature requests and other issues should be added to the [wp-proudcity Issue Queue](https://github.com/proudcity/wp-proudcity/issues).

 == Description ==